GrayedFox/multidict/README.md

 To enable spell checking for multiple languages:

-1. Open up Firefox and type `about:preferences` into the URL bar
-2. Scroll down the page and click the `Choose` button next to "Choose your preferred language for displaying pages"
-3. Add your desired languages by choosing the "Select a language to add" checkbox
+1. Click the Multidict icon located at the top right of the browser window nearby all those other pesky extensions
+2. Click the `Languages` menu
+3. Check any languages you desire spell checking in

+> Note that you will need to restart your browser to add/remove support for languages.

 ### I Want A Different Lightsaber!